+As a researcher, Wuhs studies party organization and competition, with a particular emphasis on forces on the political right.
+His current work, in collaboration with Professor Jennifer Nelson, focuses on reproductive politics in Mexico following the legalization of abortion in Mexico City.
 As a fellow of the AVH Foundation, Wuhs researched how political parties organize themselves differently across a country's territory - taking his earlier research interests in party organization and decision-making and placing them in a spatial context.
 His work in eastern Germany, including interviews with party leaders, social movement leaders, and members of civic organizations as well as extensive archival research, grapples with the territorial differences in how parties organize in newly democratized spaces - drawing specifically on the experiences of the Christian Democratic Union across the states and counties of the former GDR.
-Initial publications from this work have been presented at the Conference for European Studies and published in Comparative Politics and German Politics and Society.
+He began his research on party development focused on the development of Mexico's pro-democratic political opposition in the 1990s, published in his book Savage Democracy.

 Professor Wuhs was the director of the University of Redlands' exchange program in Salzburg, Austria - a program with more than 50 years of history introducing Redlands students to European history, politics, and culture through in-class studies and extensive group travel.
 Its curriculum emphasized Austria's position at the crossroads of Europe, and included program-sponsored travel to Vienna and Budapest, through the Balkan peninsula, and across the former East Germany.